-We feel this information should be free, but printing this rare color booklet costs over \$10.
-So we print few copies and give away the ebook: https://AccurateDemocracy.com/AcDem.pdf

-It is always the most up-to-date edition.
+We feel this information should be free, but printing this rare color booklet is expensive.
+So we print few copies and give away the e-book: https://AccurateDemocracy.com/AcDem.pdf It is always the most up-to-date edition.

-Please let others share this to improve voting in your clubs, school, city and state.
+Please let others share this to improve voting in your clubs, schools, city and state.
 What will you do or give to live in a more educated and accurate democracy?

 Consider helping FairVote.org